azat-co/practicalnode/chapter2/chapter2.md

   body
     block content
 ```

+Yes, it might look weird and yes, you might [hate it](https://webapplog.com/jade) in the beginning because of a missing white space that breaks your app but believe me Pug is awesome... when you know it.
+Luckily there's a whole chapter dedicated to templates and you can learn Pug in there.

 Other than that, it&#39;s possible to use a full-blown JavaScript code inside of Pug templates with the `-` prefix.
 More information on Pug and Handlebars template engines is in Chapter 4.